-The reference in 1863 to glass from this glassmaker or, more likely, seller, at Fairlight is unsupported.
-He was said to come from Chichester, but directories of the period do not contain any likely candidate of the name in the town.
+The reference in 1863 to glass from this glass maker or, more likely, seller, at Fairlight is unsupported.
+He was said to come from Chichester, which under the circumstances seems rather distant from Fairlight, but directories of the period do not list any likely candidate of the name in the town.

 Thomas Willsher (1840-after 1901) was a builder of 18 St John’s Street, Chichester, born at Oving as the son of an agricultural labourer, when in 1871 he contracted for a new west window at Yapton, which he may have designed.
 He moved about quite a bit for he can be traced as a joiner in Tottenham in 1891 and in 1901 he was living in East Ham, still a joiner.
 However, there is no certain further record of him.

 Daniel William Willson is found between 1824 and 1834 at an address off the New Road, London.
 Judging by his identified works, he specialised in tablets with sorrowing females and urns.